 10. Extend the .NET application

-the .NET project with new features.
-In practice, however, you often wish to add new features to the
+however, you often wish to add new features to the application before releasing

 A converted application can be extended with new classes exactly like a VB.NET or C# project